zidbon-z/configfiles/README.md

 # configfiles
-Back-up of all my config files
+Back-up of all my config fileses